YottaDB/YDBDoc/AdminOpsGuide/integrity.rst

 K3 - Blocks Doubly Allocated
 +++++++++++++++++++++++++++++

 A doubly allocated block is dangerous because it causes data to be inappropriately mingled.
-As long as no KILLs occur, double allocation does not cause permanent loss of additional data.
+As long as no KILLs occur, double allocation might not cause permanent loss of additional data.
 However, it may cause the application programs to generate errors and/or inappropriate results.
 When a block is doubly allocated, a KILL may remove data outside its proper scope.

 A doubly allocated index block may also cause increasing numbers of blocks to become corrupted.
 Use the following process to correct the problem.